Bachelor of Science in Computer Science

 Breadth Core Requirement:

-Students should complete at least 27 ch of approved courses (representing approx. 9 courses) from the areas of Arts, Business Administration, Engineering, and Science.
+Students should complete at least 27 ch of approved courses (representing approx. nine courses) from the areas of Arts, Business Administration, Engineering, and Science.
 CMPE, CS, DA, MATH, STAT and SWE courses are not eligible.
 Similarly, courses in other fields with an excessive component from these subjects are also ineligible.
-Such courses include (but are not limited to) BA 3129, BA 3623, BA 3624, BA 3672, BIOL 1605, CE 2913, ECON 3613, ECON 3665, ECON 4645, ECE 2412, HEAL 2002, ME 2352, PSYC 2102, and SOCI 3104.
+Such courses include (but are not limited to) BA 3129, BA 3623, BA 3624, BA 3672CE 2913, ECON 3613, ECON 3665, ECON 4645HEAL 2002, ME 2352, PSYC 2102, and SOCI 3104.
 Courses from other areas, as well as selected ECE courses (Electrical Engineering courses, not Computer Engineering courses), may be taken toward this requirement with prior approval from the Department Chair.
 Courses excluded below under "free electives" may not be used toward the breadth core requirement.

-Note that Honours students have to include Science courses, as described below.
+Note that honours students have to include Science courses, as described below.

 Free Electives:

 In addition to the courses taken to satisfy the core curriculum requirements, BScCS students must complete sufficient free electives to get a total of 141 ch.
-Students can choose combinations of electives to allow them to complete an area of specialization with the BScCS degree, to complete a Minor in another area, or simply to acquire more breadth in their studies.
+Students can choose combinations of electives to allow them to complete an area of specialization with the BScCS degree, to complete a minor in another area, or simply to acquire more breadth in their studies.
 Students are encouraged to take one course (or more) in a newer area of computing.
 Note that elective credit is not granted for a course whose content has extensive overlap with other courses for which credit will be received, and elective credit is also not granted for a course that represents pre-university content.
-In particular, the following is a non-exhaustive list of courses for which elective credit will not be granted: BA 1605, BA 2606, CHEM 1813, CMPE 1003, CS 1003, CS 1023, CS 1063, IT 1703, IT 1713, IT 1803, IT 1813, IT 2773, MATH 1001, MATH 1853, MATH 1863, MATH 2633, MATH 2853, MATH 3633, clinical/practicum NURS courses, PSYC 2901, PSYC 3913, SCI 1001, SCI 1831, SCI 1862, SCI 1872, STAT 2263, STAT 2593, UNIV 1003, UNIV 1005, UNIV 2003.
+In particular, the following is a non-exhaustive list of courses for which elective credit will not be granted: BA 1605, BA 2606, CHEM 1813, CMPE 1093, CS 1003, CS 1023, CS 1063, IT 1703, IT 1713, IT 1803, IT 1813, IT 2773, MATH 1001, MATH 1853, MATH 1863, MATH 2633, MATH 2853, MATH 3633, clinical/practicum NURS courses, PSYC 2901, PSYC 3913, SCI 1001, SCI 1831, SCI 1862, SCI 1872, STAT 2263, STAT 2593, UNIV 1003, UNIV 1005, UNIV 2003.

 Elective credit for ED courses is limited to 9 ch.
-SOCS 4051 requires approval of the Department Chair.
+SOCS 4501 requires approval of the Department Chair.
 Students should contact an advisor or the Department Chair for clarification or if there are exceptional circumstances regarding free electives or breadth-core courses.

 Areas of Specialization